thatata/BRIEFVisualization/README.md

   * If you do not do this, the RPi may be stuck in recovery mode.
 If this happens, you will need to plug a keyboard, monitor, and mouse into the RPi to diagnose the issue and escape recovery mode.

 ## Using the Modeling GUI with static images
+This version of the application allows a user to utilize the modeling technology given any set of images from a scan to build the model.

+Refer to ```/cameraarm/app/modeling_static/``` for a README with specific instructions for this application.

 ## Tips